StevenCountermancs/rosettasm/README.md

 RosettASM is a pedagogical programming environment for visualizing how high-level code executes at the machine level.

+It maps source code to x86 assembly and allows step-by-step execution with full visibility into registers, memory, and control flow.

 ## Demo

 ![RosettASM Screenshot](rosettasm/docs/demo_screenshot.png)